luís manuel araújo

-Dreams Made Flesh, 2021
+Dreams Made Flesh

 Galeria Catinca Tăbăcaru, Bucharest

-Catinca Malaimare premieres Eight of Clubs |♧|, a film in which she manipulates a LED photography light with eight parts held together by a circular core, a shape similar to a spider or a withering flower.
+Catinca Malaimare premiered Eight of Clubs |♧|, a film in which she manipulates a LED photography light with eight parts held together by a circular core, a shape similar to a spider or a withering flower.
 Malaimare tests the limits of her own anatomy during the performance, using the total reach of her body to handle the object’s limbs.
-This work generates a sensuous experience amplified by the sound of skin friction against the light’s artificial surface and the performer’s stare at the viewer through the screen.
+This work generates a sensuous experience amplified by the sound of the artist’s skin rubbing against the light’s artificial surface and her staring at the viewer through the screen.
 Intimacy between human and machine is also depicted in new prints where Malaimare poses alongside two Discoverer Space Helmet TVs from the 80s, either attracting us with her challenging gaze or disregarding us by looking away.
-The artist will additionally present live performances that manifest how anthropomorphic technologies appeal to our senses and trigger feelings like love, fear, hate, or desire.
+She additionally presented live performances that manifested how anthropomorphic technologies appeal to our senses and trigger feelings like love, fear, hate, or desire.

 Xavier Robles de Medina has been building a collection of found images from online platforms and printed matter.
-Through a process of appropriation, these pictures have become part of his own vocabulary as he eliminates all colour and slowly makes changes to their shape and texture.
+Through a process of appropriation, these pictures have become part of his vocabulary as he eliminates all colour and slowly makes changes to their shape and texture.
 For ‘Dreams Made Flesh’, Robles de Medina translated into paintings two of these images, each of them a composite of four photos.
 A portrait of Shakira is a collage of different angles of a scene where the singer glares at the audience during her 2020 Super Bowl Halftime Show; as the magic of replication acquires the emotions of the characters being portrayed, the acrylic-on-wood painting looks back at the voyeur when contemplated.
 The other image shows a room that is a combination of four distinct spaces and is occupied solely by furniture and drapery; in the absence of humans, the domestic objects reproduced in the painting communicate feelings of their own.
-While one painting enacts a humanlike presence, the other frames a conversation between objects that have been liberated of their users.
+While one painting enacts a humanlike presence, the other frames a conversation between objects that have been liberated from their users.

 Sunday Fantasy (2019) by Zoe Williams is a film and installation inspired by a Roman perfume bottle that the artist discovered in the British Museum’s collection.
 The work portrays the protagonist Veronica Malaise, played by four different actresses.
 Each performer provides their own interpretation of Veronica, using the ancient receptacle to invoke their most intimate fantasies.
 Drawings, ceramics, and glass replicas of the perfume vial, originally used as props in the film, are displayed in the gallery — transposing the playful universe of Sunday Fantasy into the space.
 Social norms have scripted our relationship with objects in a way that reinforces the definition of traditional gender binaries; through an apparatus of seduction, fetishism, and witchcraft, Williams invites us to explore and release our own deepest desires, regardless of gender or sexuality.